Clergy & Staff

 Meet Our Clergy & Professional Staff

 Our clergy and staff would be delighted to help you connect with Congregation B’nai Israel.
-You can call us at (203) 336-1858, or email us at .
-Or reach out directly to a clergy or staff member:
+You can reach out to them directly, call the Temple office at (203) 336-1858, or email us at

 “Congregation B’nai Israel really feels like home,” he says.
 “Our community is warm, creative, alive, thoughtful and engaged.
 You can be yourself here, while at the same time you can discover new aspects of yourself and your Jewish identity.
 Everyone has a voice in this community, and together we engage to create a space where all feel welcome and excited about Jewish life in Greater Bridgeport.”

-Rabbi Schultz’s impact reaches into the greater community, having served on the board of the Federation for Jewish Philanthropy of Upper Fairfield County and the Strategy Team of CONECT (Congregations Organized for a New Connecticut).
+Rabbi Schultz has a passion for engaging B’nai Israel community members through learning, song, prayer, conversation and social justice.
+His impact reaches into the greater community, having served on the board of the Federation for Jewish Philanthropy of Upper Fairfield County and the Strategy Team of CONECT (Congregations Organized for a New Connecticut).

 Prior to attending HUC-JIR, Evan piloted a full-time teacher program at Central Synagogue in Manhattan, spent a year volunteering in Izmir, Turkey, with the American Jewish Joint Distribution Committee (JDC), and worked as a Jewish Campus Service Corps Fellow at MIT Hillel.